dineshkummarc/dealwithit/README.md

 **Note!** This stuff needs to be on a server, otherwise when you try to run it, it will throw an error.
 This has something to do with crazy browser security stuff.

-**Optionally** You can pass a message through the url to display instead of the default "deal with it".
+**Optionally!** You can pass a message through the url to display instead of the default "deal with it".
 Like for example

     http://fat.github.com/dealwithit/?message=fat actually aint so fat

-**ALSO NOTE** Not all images work!
+**ALSO NOTE!** Not all images work!

 For example, this image will not work